amokfa/ConstexprJS/README.md

+# ConstexprJS

-A static site generator without a templating language
+A static site generator without a templating language.
+It's a tool that can execute one-shot javascript in your page ahead of time, generating light-weight static website.

 ## Demo